mister-benjamin/etherwake-nfqueue/README.md

 * Alternatively, when holding back packets is not desired and the connection to the host should have the least possible jitter at all times, verdicts should be issued right away and sending the magic packets should happen in a different thread.
-In this case, it might be better to only look at the packet counters and don't send packet metadata to userspace.
+In this case, it might be better to only look at the send_packet counters and don't send send_packet metadata to userspace.
 * **etherwake-nfqueue** uses deprecated parts of the *libnetfilter_queue* API, its implementation should be updated to use the library like in this [example](http://git.netfilter.org/libnetfilter_queue/tree/examples/nf-queue.c).